pytools4dart/pytools4dart/README.md

 dictionnary = { 'parameter' : basevalue, stepvalue, numberofsteps}
 ```

+For now, the 'parameter' string has to correspond exactly to a Dart parameter:

 Several properties can vary in this way at the same time.
 In order to produce all the combination of the variations of two properties,
 the method has to be called several times with different group names :